Alan Aboud: Life and career

 He founded the creative agency Aboud Sodano in 1989 with fellow Saint Martin's student and photographer Sandro Sodano.

 The pair enjoyed a loose creative association for many years combining Alan's talent for art direction and typography with Sandro's distinctive image making.
 In 2007, Aboud Sodano became Aboud Creative, when their full-time collaboration ceased.

-For over 20 years, the agency worked extensively with strong and creatively innovative fashion, beauty, fragrance and lifestyle brands including Paul Smith (Sir Paul Smith), Levi's, H&M, River Island and Neal's Yard Remedies.
+For over 20 years, the agency worked with fashion, beauty, fragrance and lifestyle brands including Paul Smith (Sir Paul Smith), Levi's, H&M, River Island and Neal's Yard Remedies.

 Aboud created the Paul Smith identity using a Multi-stripe textile design originally created for shirting in 1997.
 Spotted at his degree show by Paul Smith's head buyer in 1989, he began working for Smith two days a week on his advertising and graphic design whilst setting up Aboud Sodano - his working relationship with Smith flourished and continued uninterrupted until June 2015.
 He continues to work on advertising for PAUL SMITH COLLECTION, the company's Japanese higher line.

 He has rebranded his agency to ABOUD+ABOUD, reflecting his move into creative consultancy for agencies such as GREY LONDON, where he collaborates with them on brands such as HUGO BOSS fragrances.
 The agency also continues to work on editorial design, fashion advertising and more recently Creative Direction for fashion short form films.

 Aboud has three children, twins Victor and Milo Keating-Aboud, and a daughter, Georgie Alma Best Aboud.